mvolkmann/blog/src/smalltalk/30-development-environment.md

 in the second row.
 Selecting a modified method displays its implementation or a description of the change in the bottom row.
+To see the original and new code, click the "show..." button and select either "lineDiffs" or "wordDiffs".

 Right-click a change set, class, or method name to get a context menu of operations that can be performed on it.